 Absolute has an extensive understanding of concrete countertops in St. Louis, MO.
 The delivery and installation process is similar to granite countertops.
 Gone are the days of mixing, pouring, staining, and sealing concrete in your kitchen!
 Concrete countertops are a custom product, manufactured by highly skilled artisans.
 They are a crafted product, hand-created, and unique to each customer.
 Concrete countertops are used in numerous applications and are very durable and lightweight.

-Concrete countertops allow the inlay of items such as stones, metal, recycled glass and many other items.
-The surface can be anything from “glass like” to a matte finish.
-Concrete countertops are typically specified by architects, designers and homeowners that want a completely one-of-a-kind product.
+Concrete countertops allow the inlay of items such as stones, metal, recycled glass, and many other items.
+The surface can be anything from “glass-like” to a matte finish.
+Concrete countertops are typically specified by architects, designers, and homeowners that want a complete one-of-a-kind product.

 Is Concrete for You?